wonderflow-bv/wanda/CONTRIBUTING.md

 ### Adding a change

+> **Warning**
+> Is required to [sign](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) every commits pushed to the repo in order to merge PRs and release.

 We rely on [Changeset][changeset] to generate changelogs and release notes across all workspaces.
 You can check the whole documentation to learn how to create and ship changes.
 Here you can find some basic commands:

 #### Add a change